Caring for your pet’s teeth at home

 5 steps to effective teeth brushing

-- Correct angle – hold brush 45 degree angle to gum line.
+- Correct angle – Hold brush at a 45 degree angle to the gum line.

-- At least 30-60 seconds – brush for at least 30-60 seconds on each side of the mouth, remembering the back teeth.
-You do not need to clean the inside surfaces of the teeth
+- At least 30-60 seconds – Brush for at least 30-60 seconds on each side of the mouth, remembering the back teeth.
+It is very difficult to clean the inside surfaces of your pet’s mouth.

 Other alternatives to brushing